LizGoro90/db-tour/tutorials/queries/03/README.md

 }
 ```

-When a result set does not have any more items, `Next` will return `false` and
+`Next` will return `false` once there are no more items left in the result set,
-that'll break the loop.
+and consequently break the loop.

 When dealing with results one by one you'll also need to check for errors (with `Err()`) and
 free locked resources manually (with `Close`).